MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 This article describes screen elements and concepts that will help you create and use meeting exclusion rules in Workplace Analytics.
 For step-by-step walkthroughs, see [Meeting exclusion rules: Walkthroughs](meeting-exclusion-rules.md).

-At each step in the exclusion-creation flow, you see a page such as the following:
+At each step in the exclusion-creation flow, you'll see a page, such as the following.

   ![Interactive tools](../images/wpa/tutorials/08-interactive-tools.png)